All Episodes

 Now, if you are still searching for gifts, trust me, this would make you the gift hero on your block.

-And I say this with all pride as well.
+And I say this with all humility, and I say this with all pride as well.

-Here's the grand prize for extremely I mean, out of this world, incomparably lucky grand prize winners, will have the chance to bring a friend or family member to spend the afternoon with us at the EIB Southern Command in sunny South Florida at a time you're all able to make it.
+Here's the grand prize for extremely, I mean, out of this world, incomparably lucky grand prize winners will have the chance to bring a friend or family member to spend the afternoon with us at the EIB Southern Command in sunny South Florida at a time you're all able to make it.

 You heard right, the grand prize winner.

-You will meet me, yours truly, L. Rushbow.
+You will meet me.

-We're gonna sit you behind the golden EIB microphone and snap pictures to prove that you were there.
+We're going to sit you behind the golden EIB microphone and snap pictures to prove that you were there because nobody will believe you.

 But we'll take pictures of you behind the microphone.